vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ## Custom tool locations

 For `kubectl` and `helm`, the binaries do not need to be on the system PATH.
-You can configure the extension by specifying the locations using the appropriate `vscode-kubernetes -> vscode-kubernetes.${tool}-path` configuration setting.
+You can configure the extension by specifying the locations using the appropriate `vscode-kubernetes.${tool}-path` configuration setting.
 See [Extension Settings](#extension-settings) below.

 The extension can install `kubectl` and `helm` for you if they are missing - choose **Install dependencies** when you see an error notification for the missing tool.
 This will set `kubectl-path` and `helm-path` entries in your configuration for the current OS (see "Portable extension configuration" below) - the programs will *not* be installed on the system PATH, but this will be sufficient for them to work with the extension.